-Today's date : 3 September 2021 My goal is: T o re-join my weekly walking group by 1 December 2021 To reach my goal, I need to do these things: 1.
+Today's date: 3 September 2023

+My goal is: To re-join my weekly walking group by 1 December 2023 To reach my goal, I need to do these things: 1.
 Find a podiatrist to help with my foot and ankle pain 2.
 Make an appointment and see the podiatrist 3.
-Replace my walking shoes based on the podiatrist's recommendations (Do I need orthotics too?)
-4. Use pacing to work out how far I can walk at the moment without causing a flare 5.
+Replace my walking shoes based on the podiatrist's recommendations 4.
+Use pacing to work out how far I can walk at the moment without causing a flare 5.
 Start walking every second day 6.
 Slowly increase the distance I can walk 7.
-Ask my walking group to do a shorter walk with me as a test to see how I go Review date : 17 October 2021 Comments: I'm getting there, but I need to remember to keep pacing myself don't try to do too much too soon!
+Ask my walking group to do a shorter walk with me as a test to see how I go Review date: 17 October 2023 Comments: I'm getting there, but I need to remember to keep pacing myself don't try to do too much too soon!
 Ask my podiatrist about more stretches I can do to reduce my ankle pain after longer walks.